Medical Gaslighting in Lyme Disease: How Symptom Dismissal Delays Diagnosis

 Some lose trust not only in clinicians—but in their own internal signals.

-Research shows that repeated negative medical encounters can lead to lasting psychological harm—especially in conditions like Lyme disease where diagnosis is often delayed.
+Studies suggest repeated negative medical encounters may contribute to lasting psychological distress—especially in illnesses where diagnosis is often delayed.

 Why Lyme Patients Are Especially Vulnerable

-Lyme disease is a multisystem illness affecting the nervous system, cognition, and mood.
+Lyme disease is a multisystem illness that may affect the nervous system, cognition, mood, and physical functioning.

 When these symptoms are dismissed as psychological, patients often internalize doubt and shame.